AntonioDEM/powerlawlog_project/README.md

-# Power-law-log Project require "scientist"
+# Power-law-log Project
-Automation with matlab for data processing with the powerlaw function
+Automation with matlab for data processing with the `power-law distribution` require "scientist"

 ## Introduction